vllm-project/vllm/docs/source/serving/openai_compatible_server.md

 ```
 Most chat templates for LLMs expect the `content` to be a `string` but there are some newer models like
 `meta-llama/Llama-Guard-3-1B` that expect the content to be parsed with the new OpenAI spec.
 In order to choose which
-format the content needs to be parsed in by vLLM, please use the `--chat-template-text-format` argument to specify
+format the content needs to be parsed in by vLLM, please use the `--chat-template-content-format` argument to specify
 between `string` or `openai`.
 The default value is `string` and vLLM internally converts both spec formats to match
 this, unless explicitly specified.